GDQuest/website/content/tutorial/godot/2D/local-multiplayer-input/index.md

 weight = 5

 difficulty = "beginner"
-keywords = ["multiplayer", "local", "input", "tutorial"]
+keywords = ["godot multiplayer", "local multiplayer", "input", "godot networking"]
 +++

 A common mistake when coding player movement is using constants for the inputs.
 For instance: